Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 NHS Dental Charges Wales: Regulatory Framework

-Wales replaced the three-band NHS dental charging model in April 2022 with a package-based system: 50% patient share capped at £384 per course.
-The reform also introduced risk-based recall intervals up to 24 months and a tiered access system for new patients.
+From 1 April 2026 Wales replaced its three-band NHS dental charges (£20, £60 and £260) with fixed per-care-package fees capped at £384 per course.
+The wider contract reform also introduced risk-based recall intervals up to 24 months and a tiered access system for new patients.
 This page walks through the Welsh framework and what the reform has delivered so far.

 MAX PER COURSE